J0hn1975/Milestone-Project-One-Reef/README.md

 ## Surface
 ## Colours
-Each page is design with very simple colours and images to showcase the island.
+Each page is designed with very simple colours and images to showcase the island.
 The colours I have used are as follows:
 > - #FFCC51 - used as a background color for the footer and navbar
 > - #050505 - used for the site brand and nav links
 > - #009688 - used to style the quiz text.

 ## Typography
-Throughout the site I have used 3 Google Fonts chosen for their modern, but clean look and readability.
+Throughout the site, I have used 3 Google Fonts chosen for their modern, but clean look and readability.
-All fonts below will fall back to Sans-Serif if Google Font cannot be read by browser.
+All fonts below will fall back to Sans-Serif if Google Font cannot be read by the browser.

 Nav links, navbar brand, h1 main-headings (Home and Bio page).
 > - [RocknRoll+One](https://fonts.google.com/specimen/RocknRoll+One?query=RocknRoll+One)

-Sub heading (Home Page), h6 card headings, card title and text, p tags in video cards.
+Subheading (Home Page), h6 card headings, card title and text, p tags in video cards.
 > - [Anton](https://fonts.google.com/specimen/Anton?query=Anton)

 Band Intro
 > - [Antonio](https://fonts.google.com/specimen/Antonio?query=Antonio)

 ## Imagery
-Througout the site I have used clear images showcasing Santorini's natural beauty.
+Throughout the site, I have used clear images showcasing Santorini's natural beauty.

 ## Design
 > The site is made up of three pages, using a simple and clean design.